rutherford-nj/www.rutherfordboronj.com/land-use-redevelopment/areas-of-redevelopment/106-park/index.md

 The completed Parker is a 52 unit, residential building with retail space and onsite parking.

-The project now referred to as The Parker began in 2003 as the Maples Rehabilitation Area.

-Long-time Rutherfordians will remember “The Maples” as a large boarding house that had become an eyesore and a source of illicit behavior.

-Activity on the site stalled a few times over the years with the death of the original developer, followed by the housing bubble and the Great Recession.
-Eventually with all structures removed, the designation as a rehabilitation area was inaccurate.
-After further study it was designated a Redevelopment Area in 2017.
-The Parker was completed in 2019.

 **Below find documents detailing the history of 106 Park Ave:**